 “But, if you die here from violence, that’s it.
 You go on to your reward.
 Understand?”

-I did not understand, so I asked the first thing that comes to my head.
+I did not understand, so I asked the first thing that came to my head.
 “What is that?”

 His eyes were guided by mine, upward into the clear blue sky where a silver crescent glimmered.
 He chuckled.

 “You knew a world with only one moon.
 Here we have three.
-One to drive the tides in league with the Sun.
-Two more to light the skies in the other’s absence.”
+The big one to drive the tides in league with the Sun.
+Two little ones to light the skies in the others’ absence.”

 That left me with the second thing that came to my head.
 “Who are you?”

 He dropped the seaweed.
 “You can call me Yellowbeard.”